Ostoic/distant/README.md

 If we would later like to check that the process is running, or perform a windows::wait operation on the current process object, a compiler error will be thrown.
 This is because the above two operations require at least the synchronize process access right.
-Therefore, following the above process access request, with query_information access rights:
+Therefore, following the above process access request with query_information access rights, the code
 ```c++
 std::cout << "Current process is running == " << current.is_running() << std::endl;
 ```
-This will produce a compiler error of the form:
+will produce a compiler error of the form:
 ```
 Invalid access_rights (distant::process::is_running): Process must have synchronize access rights
 ```